Gageperrin/it-notes/it-topics/cissp.md

 Investigations may be criminal (involving legal punishment), civil (resolving disputes with financial penalties), regulatory (handled by regulatory bodies), or administrative (internal to an organization).

+## 7.2 - Conduct logging and monitoring activities

+Security Information and Event Management (SIEM) systems collect logs from multiple sources, compile and analyze log entries, and report relevant information.
+SIEM correlation engines provide actionable insights to security analysts, enabling them to take corrective action.

+SIEM-driven workflows include the following steps:
+1. **Aggregation:** Collecting logs and data from various sources.
+2. **Normalization:** Converting data into a standard format for analysis.
+3. **Correlation:** Identifying relationships and patterns between events.
+4. **Secure Storage:** Ensuring collected logs are stored securely and tamper-proof.
+5. **Analysis:** Examining data to detect trends, anomalies, and potential threats.
+6. **Reporting:** Generating insights and sharing findings with stakeholders.

+Event data can originate from security appliances, network devices, DLP systems, data activity monitoring tools, applications, operating systems, servers, and IPS/IDS systems.

+Threat intelligence encompasses all research, analysis, and understanding of current threat trends to proactively identify and mitigate risks.

+User and Entity Behavior Analytics (UEBA), often integrated into SIEM solutions, analyze patterns of user or entity behavior.
+By identifying normal patterns, UEBA helps highlight anomalies that may indicate malicious activity.

+A SIEM system should be continuously configured and reviewed to align with organizational needs and evolving threat trends.

+## 7.3 - Perform configuration management (CM)

+Asset management addresses the lifecycle of organizational assets.
+The steps in the lifecycle include:
+1. **Plan:** Define asset requirements and objectives.
+2. **Request:** Formally initiate the acquisition process.
+3. **Procure:** Acquire the asset through purchase or other means.
+4. **Receive:** Take possession and verify the asset.
+5. **Manage:** Deploy, maintain, and monitor the asset throughout its use.
+6. **Retire:** Decommission and securely dispose of the asset.

+Configuration management relies on standardized policies, standards, and baselines to ensure consistent and controlled management of all company assets.
+Automation is often employed to streamline and enforce configuration controls.